bnoguchi/hooks-js/README.md

 As soon as one pre finishes executing, the next one will be invoked, and so on.

 ## Error Handling
+You can define an error handler by passing a 2nd function as the 3rd argument to `hook`:
+    Document.hook('set', function (path, val) {
+      this[path] = val;
+    }, function (err) {
+      // Handler the error here
+      console.error(err);
+    });

+Then, we can pass errors to this handler from a pre or post middleware function:
+    Document.pre('set', function (next, path, val) {
+      next(new Error());
+    });

+Alternatively, you do not need to provide a distinct error handler.
+If the main method that you are surrounding with pre and post middleware expects a potential error as one of its arguments, then you can make the main method also be the error handler, by not specifying an error handler as the 3rd argument to `hook`:
+    Document.hook('save', function (err, callback) {
+      // We can pass err via `next` in any of our pre or post middleware functions if (err) console.error(err);
+      // Save logic goes here
+      ...
+    });

 ## Mutating Arguments via Middleware
 `pre` and `post` middleware can also accept the intended arguments for the method